NATURE OF WORK

 Ability to compile and maintain accurate and relative records and reports.

-Ability to communicate effectively both orally and in writing in representing the Operations Division in front of senior management, customers, staff, and the general public.
+Ability to communicate effectively both orally and in writing in representing the Operations Division in front of groups of senior management, customers, staff, industry, and the general public.

 Ability to secure required Port and TWIC identification badges.